 Think like a teacher or facilitator

-You could try experiment with the following:
+You could try experimenting with the following:

-- Link your parts.
-Make sure your parts knit together and flow creating a well-rounded task.
+Link your parts.
+Make sure your parts knit together and flow, creating a well-rounded task.
 Where possible, try to link the different function types together.
 For example, you could ask your users to watch a video and then ask them a short series of reflective questions on the video using a quiz on the following parts.

 Accessibility